-Universities enjoy autonomy and admission is according to their own regulations.
+All universities enjoy autonomy and admission is granted according to their internal regulations.
 Most of them take into consideration the average grade in the "Bacalaureat" (high school graduation) exam; they may also require an interview.
 For fields like foreign languages, architecture, music or physical education, students may sit for an aptitude test.

 Just like in the secondary education system, grades in the higher education system range from 1 to 10, where 10 is the highest, and 5 is the lowest pass.
-At the end of the undergraduate program, students take a final comprehensive exam called "Licenta".
+At the end of the undergraduate program, students take a final comprehensive exam called "Licenta" (Graduation Exam).
 They need to pass oral and written tests in their areas of studies.
-The higher education diploma is called "Diploma de Licenta".
+The higher education diploma is called "Diploma de Licenta" (Graduate Diploma).